 We recently became aware of a Court case decision that directly impacts the restaurant industry.
 It changes the rules on tips depending on if you take the tip-credit or not.
 Due to the complexity of this issue, it is important for you to read the ENTIRE story before acting.
 You may or may not wish to make any changes based on the information provided.
 However, if you do choose to make any changes, we recommend that you seek council prior to doing so.

 On June 30, the Tenth Circuit Court of Appeals decided a case concerning tipped employees that sets a new legal precedent for employers in the State of Colorado.
 In Marlow v.
 The New Food Guy, Inc, the Court decided in favor of the employer, closing the door on claims that tipped employees have a “property right” to tips paid as a result of customer service, as long as the employer pays the employees FULL minimum wage or more.
 This decision rejects the Federal Department of Labor rule stating tips are the property of the employee and outside of a legal tip pool, the employer can’t direct where that money goes.

-The CRA recently told me I couldn’t share tips with the back of house or managers, why has this changed?
+The CRA recently told me I couldn’t share tips with the back of house, why has this changed?

 Last year, the Ninth Circuit Court of Appeals ruled in a very similar case (Oregon Restaurant & Lodging Association v.
 Perez) that tips were the property of the employee and outside of a legal tip pool, the employer couldn’t direct where those tips went.
 Additionally, the Court determined that tips could only be shared with regularly tipped positions and not the back-of-the-house staff, regardless of the hourly rate paid to tipped employees.
 Because this was the most recent ruling on tips and tip pools, the CRA and labor attorneys suggested following the Ninth Circuit’s decision.